soramitsu/stakepad-subgraphs/docs/specification.md

 ## Pool
 Subgraph indexes different type of pools such as LockUp, NoLockUp, PenaltyFee

-The `pool.ts` mapping file handles the following events emitted in smart contracts:
+The `pool.ts` mapping file contains handlers to index the following events emitted in smart contracts:
 * Stake Event - index the data emitted after staking some tokens in the pool.
 * Unstake Event - index the data emitted after unstaking some tokens in the pool.
 * Claim Event - index the data emitted after claiming some tokens in the pool.